Johnny-Urch/Sales-Analytics-Project/README.md

 ![Sales Dashboard](https://github.com/user-attachments/assets/73068ce2-181f-476e-9e4d-57e2729eea12)

 ### Data Source
-Sales Data: The primary dataset utilized for this analysis is the "sales_data.xlsx" file, which contains comprehensive details on each sale made by the company, categorized by region and salesperson.
+Sales Data: The primary dataset utilized for this analysis is the "sales data1.xlsx" file, which contains comprehensive details on each sale made by the company, categorized by region and salesperson.

 ### Tools